pawamoy/dependenpy/README.md

 This module was originally design to work in a Django project.
-The Django package django-dpdpy has been built with it to display the matrices with D3JS (it will soon be registered on GitHub, then PyPi).
+The Django package django-dpdpy has been built on it to display the matrices with D3JS (it will soon be registered on GitHub, then PyPi).

 License